Brake Booster Adjustment Rod

 Step 4: Adjusting the Rod: Make small adjustments (typically 1/8 inch or less at a time).
 Push or pull the rod to change its length, aiming for the correct free play in the brake pedal.
 This free play should be specified in your owner's manual.

 Step 5: Checking Pedal Travel: After each adjustment, re-connect the battery, carefully test the brake pedal.
-Check the following: * Free Play: Ensure that there is a small amount of free play in the brake pedal before resistance is felt. * Travel: Assess the distance the pedal travels before the brakes fully engage. * Firmness: The pedal should be firm and responsive.
+Check the following: * Free Play: make sure there is a small amount of free play in the brake pedal before resistance is felt. * Travel: Assess the distance the pedal travels before the brakes fully engage. * Firmness: The pedal should be firm and responsive.

 Step 6: Tightening the Adjustment Nut: Once the proper pedal feel is achieved, tighten the adjustment nut securely to the manufacturer's specified torque.